 Best Russian Pancakes Recipe for Blini in the Style of French Crepes.
 Best Pancake Recipes.
 Copyright © 2023 Terence Carter / Grantourismo.
 All Rights Reserved.

-This post may contain paid links.
-If you make a purchase through links on our site, we may earn a commission.
+This post may contain affiliate links.
+If you make a purchase through links, we may earn a commission.

-My best pancake recipes make the pancakes that my baboushka made when she wanted to spoil her children and grandchildren.
-The type of pancake that baba and mum mostly made was the thin French crêpe-style pancakes that we simply call blini (pancakes) – ‘blini’ is the plural of pancakes in Russian and ‘blin’ is the singular for pancake – but there are so many other types of pancakes.
+The type of pancakes baboushka and mum mostly made were thin French crêpe style pancakes we called blini (pancakes) – ‘blini’ is the plural of pancakes in Russian and ‘blin’ is the singular for pancake.
+But there are so many other types of pancakes from Russia, Ukraine and beyond that my family made that I’ve been cooking as I’ve been digging into my culinary heritage.

-Before I tell you all about my best pancake recipes, I have a favour to ask.
-Grantourismo is reader-funded.
-If you make any of my Russian family recipes or any of our recipes at all and you enjoy them, please consider supporting Grantourismo so we can keep creating recipes and food stories.
+Before I tell you about our best pancake recipes, I have a favour to ask.
+Grantourismo is reader-supported.
+If you make any of my Russian family recipes or any of our recipes at all, please consider supporting Grantourismo.
+You could buy a handcrafted KROK, the best mortar and pestle ever; buy something on Amazon, such as these cookbooks for culinary travellers, classic cookbooks for serious cooks, or gifts for Asian food lovers; or book a cooking class or meal with locals on EatWith for your next trip.

 Now let me tell you about my best pancake recipes.